Livin' la Vida Loca: Commercial performance

 In November 1999, it was labeled as one of the "hottest tracks" for Sony Discos in a list including the most successful songs released by the label since the launching of the Billboard Hot Latin Tracks chart in 1986.
 In January 2010, almost 11 years after the song's release, Billboard introduced a US Latin Digital Song Sales chart and "Livin' la Vida Loca" debuted at number 15 on January 23, 2010, before reaching a peak of number two on September 3, 2011.
 The song has since become Martin's longest-charting hit, spending 357 weeks on the chart.

 "Livin' la Vida Loca" spent eight consecutive weeks atop Canada's RPM 100 Hit Tracks chart and topped the country's year-end chart.
 In the United Kingdom, it debuted at number one and stayed there for three weeks, making Martin the first Puerto Rican artist in history to hit number one.
 As of May 2017, Martin and Luis Fonsi are the only Puerto Rican singers to reach number one in the UK.
 Later in 1999, the song was certified platinum by the British Phonographic Industry (BPI), denoting sales of over 600,000 physical copies.
 It sold a total of 776,000 copies in the country that year, becoming the sixth best-selling song of 1999.
 In March 2021, the track was certified double platinum by the British Phonographic Industry (BPI) for additional track-equivalent sales of 1.2 million digital units since 2011.
 In Australia, it peaked at number four and was certified double platinum by the Australian Recording Industry Association (ARIA), denoting shipments of over 140,000 copies.
-The song also reached number one in Argentina, Chile, Costa Rica, El Salvador, Greece, Guatemala, Hungary, Ireland, Mexico, New Zealand, Nicaragua, Panama, Puerto Rico, and Saudi Arabia.
+The song reached number one in Argentina, Chile, Costa Rica, El Salvador, Greece, Guatemala, Hungary, Ireland, Mexico, New Zealand, Nicaragua, Panama, Puerto Rico, and Saudi Arabia.
 Additionally, it peaked in the top 10 of numerous countries, including France, Germany, Italy, Spain, Sweden, and Switzerland.
 In Romania, "Livin' la Vida Loca" was listed as the most-played song of the year.